The Gatehouse Tower at Knole

-If you climb the 77 steps of the steep spiral staircase to the top of the tower to be met with panoramic views of Knole Park.
-The breath-taking sight is worth the steps as it takes in the vast parkland with its wild deer herd, giving visitors the chance to appreciate the scale of Knole’s complex, 17th century roofline, with its many chimneys and carved stone leopards (the Sackville family’s emblem).
+If you climb the 77 steps of the steep spiral staircase to the top of the tower, you're rewarded with panoramic views of Knole Park.
+The breath-taking sight is worth the steps as it takes in the vast parkland with its wild deer herd, giving visitors the chance to appreciate the scale of Knole’s complex 17th century roofline, with its many chimneys and carved stone leopards (the Sackville family’s emblem).

 It's here that Virginia Woolf’s claim in Orlando (first published in 1928), comes to life - that Knole is ‘more like a town than a house’.
 From this viewpoint, you can certainly experience Knole’s setting in this beautiful, historic landscape.

 Eddy’s visitor book at Knole contains records of visits by LP Hartley, Aldous and Julian Huxley, EM Forster, Raymond Mortimer, Lytton Strachey, Duncan Grant and others – many of whom made up the backbone of the British literary and artistic establishment in the 1920s and 30s.